-- 1. Seek expansion of the regional economy through diversified business growth - 2.
-Maintain, modernize and expand infrastructure to make the region more competitive for economic development - 3.
-Promote revitalized, healthy, safe and resilient communities - 4.
-Create a robust workforce pipeline to satisfy the needs of the business community
+- ECONOMIC DEVELOPMENT: Seek expansion of the regional economy through diversified business growth - 2.
+INFRASTRUCTURE: Maintain, modernize and expand infrastructure to make the region more competitive for economic development - 3.
+HEALTH COMMUNITIES: Promote revitalized, healthy, safe and resilient communities - HOUSING: Expand and diversify the local housing supply to provide safe, equitable and affordable housing for all residents of the Meramec Region